Bitless bridle: Mechanical hackamores

 In a mechanical hackamore, also known as a hackamore bit, brockamore, and English hackamore, the reins attach to shanks (like bit shanks on a curb bit) that are attached between a noseband and a curb chain.
 As in a curb bit, the shanks apply pressure with leverage to the nose, jaw, and poll joint.
 This is not a true hackamore, nor a modern bitless bridle, but rather is a hybrid between a cavesson and a bitted bridle.

-A European design, known as a "Gluecksrad" or "LG bridle", uses metal loops from the headstall to the reins to add leverage, though with less force than the shanks of a mechanical hackamore.
+A European design, known as a "Wheel hackamore" or "LG bridle", uses metal loops from the headstall to the reins to add leverage, though with less force than the shanks of a traditional straight-shanked mechanical hackamore.
 It uses a metal wheel with six spokes, on which the headstall, noseband and chin strap are attached.
-The wheel turns slightly when the reins are drawn and creates some leverage, which makes it work like a mild mechanical hackamore.
+The wheel turns slightly when the reins are drawn and creates some leverage, which makes it work like a very mild mechanical hackamore.
 There are different ways to create different levels of leverage.
 With a chin leather strap it has a mild effect, with double chain a stronger effect.
 It has a quick release that is thought to make this design less claustrophobic to the horse than a cross-under.
+Other types (in order of severity) include zero-shanked, short-shanked, curve-shanked, and straight-shanked, with many variations of each type available such as a flower hackamore, or a star hackamore.